 - Publish your content frequently: Giants like HubSpot and popular newspaper websites publish a ton of content every day.
 This helps them to cover a wide range of topics to cater to different types of audiences.
 There’s another advantage.
 If some of the content does not perform well, other articles take over.
 It becomes a game of numbers.
 More you publish; more are the chances of making your marketing content go viral.

-- Perform A/B tests of your content: Publishing often also gives businesses the power to experiment with their headlines, type of content they publish, and social media marketing or online marketing strategies they implement.
+- Perform A/B tests of your content: Publishing often also gives businesses the power to experiment with their headlines, type of interactive experiences they publish, and social media marketing or online marketing strategies they implement.
 You can analyze which content piece performs better than others and use the insights to refine and tweak your content strategy.

 - Post content that goes viral on social media networks: Engagement with the audience is the currency in the world of marketing.
 Hence, businesses that promote contests and quizzes like ‘Which car are you?” and “Which Marvel superhero you look like?” draw more traffic through social shares.

 Whether you have a small business or a large business, you work for-profit or a non-profit, these simple marketing content strategies can help you leverage the power of digital platforms and increase your revenues several-fold.